 As a new discipline in Translation Studies, audiovisual translation is mainly concerned with the transfer of the media content including television, cinema, theatre, the internet, the opera and all multimedia products.
-These products rely on a set of codes to convey information as image and sound, therefore, the meaning in an audiovisual text is conveyed by speech, image and sound, Chaume (in Orero 2004), says in this regard that "[the audiovisual text] is a semiotic construct comprising several signifying codes that operate simultaneously in the production of meaning".
+These products rely on a set of codes to convey information as image and sound, therefore, the meaning in an audiovisual text is conveyed by speech, image and sound, Chaume (in ORERO, 2004: 18), says in this regard that "[the audiovisual text] is a semiotic construct comprising several signifying codes that operate simultaneously in the production of meaning".
 Accordingly, the translator has to take into account the interaction between the verbal, paraverbal and nonverbal elements present in the original product.
 Linguistic variation, intonation, kinesics all are of paramount importance and have therefore to be rendered in the target text.

 Two main methods are adopted in the field of audiovisual translation: dubbing and subtitling.
 Theorists in audiovisual translation distinguish between different kinds of subtitling according to different parameters (linguistic, technical, etc.).
-At the linguistic level, Diaz-Cintas and Ramael (Diaz 2007,14) distinguish between three types of subtitles: intralingual, interlingual and bilingual.
-The first type is mainly designed for the deaf and hard-of-hearing, and is also used for teaching purposes (teaching foreign languages), the translation in this type is carried out within the same language so as to enable deaf and hard-of-hearing to have access to the product, they usually integrate colours and explicit all the paralinguistic elements on the screen.
+At the linguistic level, DIAZ-CINTAS and RAMAEL (2007) distinguish between three types of subtitles: intralingual, interlingual and bilingual.
+The first type is mainly designed for the deaf and hard-of-hearing, and is also used for teaching purposes (teaching foreign languages), the translation in this type in carried out within the same language so as to enable SDF to have access to the product, they usually integrate colours and explicit all the paralinguistic elements on the screen.
 In the second type, the message is conveyed from one language to another, implying different changes.

-By and large, Diaz Cintas & Remael (ibid) define subtitling as:
+By and large, DIAZ CINTAS & REMAEL (2007: 14) define subtitling as: